ehansis/til/pages/compare_dataframes.md

 However, when writing unit tests, you might desire two other things:

 1) For floating point values, testing for (strict, bit-wise) equality is often not practical, because tiny differences in value might still count as 'equal' in the sense of your test.
-Often, two floats computed with the same logic but with different code, are not bitwise equal due to round-off errors.
+Often, two floats computed with the same logic but with different code are not bitwise equal due to round-off errors.
-   The `pytest` test package has a handy solution for this: comparing like `assert a == pytest.approx(b)` allows for tiny differences to still evaluate as true assertion.
+   The [pytest](https://docs.pytest.org/en/latest/) test package has a handy solution for this: comparing like `assert a == pytest.approx(b)` allows for tiny differences to still evaluate as true assertion.

 2) When the DataFrames are _not_ equal, it is very handy to get some information on how they differ, so that you can hunt down bugs or refine your test code.
-The pandas-internal function gives you `True` or `False`, and nothing else.
+The pandas `euqals` function gives you `True` or `False`, and nothing else.

 ## Help yourself, please

-Here is a little helper function that I use when comparing DataFrames in `pytest` unit tests.
+Here is a little helper function that I use when comparing DataFrames in [pytest](https://docs.pytest.org/en/latest/) unit tests.
 It uses approximate comparison for `float` values and strict comparison otherwise.
 Also, if the DataFrames are unequal, it tells you a bit about where they differ.
-The index and column order doesn't have to be equal between the DataFrames.
+The index and column orders don't have to be equal between the DataFrames.

 ```python
 import math